At the University of Alberta, there are a wide range of opportunities for students to engage in research and creative activities.

 Not sure how to approach a professor?

 Nervous about talking to strangers?
 Hey, we get it, and that’s why we’re here to help.
-Check out the resources on this page, or contact our office for more assistance.
+Check out the resources on this page, or contact our office to arrange an advising appointment.
+We can discuss your interests in more detail, and help you determine next steps for getting started in research.

 Need a boost of courage to get started?